cishiv/ramen/README.md

 # The Ramen Language Specification

+> NB: Ramen is under development and breaking changes will happen.

 ## Overview

 Ramen is a declarative domain-specific language (DSL) for creating diagrams.
 It emphasizes clear hierarchical structure, flexible metadata, and visual portability across different rendering tools.